NaniDAO/ie/docs/src/src/IE.sol/contract.IE.md

 ### checkUserOp

-*Checks packed ERC4337 userOp against the output of the command intent.*
+*Checks packed ERC4337 userOp against the output of the command intent.
+note: This function checks ETH and ERC20 transfers only with `execute()`.*

 ```solidity